-Real Mode: the CIM Manager communicates with all devices drivers, whether or not hardware is in use.
-This mode requires that all device drivers which are needed for a specific application be loaded, so that the CIM Manager can transmit and receive messages.
+Real Mode: the CIM Manager communicates with all device drivers, whether or not hardware is in use.
+This mode requires that all device drivers which are needed for a specific application (for a specific product order) be loaded, so that the CIM Manager can transmit and receive messages.

-Since the CIM Manager affects operation of the CIM cell hardware by communicating with the device drivers (and not directly with the hardware), the CIM Manager can operate in real-mode even if the hardware has not been activated, or even if hardware does not exist.
+Since the CIM Manager affects operation of the CIM cell hardware by communicating with the device drivers (and not directly with the hardware), the CIM Manager can operate in real mode even if the hardware has not been activated, or even if no hardware exists.